Retinopathy of Prematurity

 In Spanish

-Retinopathy of prematurity (ROP) is a potentially blinding disease caused by abnormal development of retinal blood vessels in premature infants.
-The retina is the inner layer of the eye that receives light and turns it into visual messages that are sent to the brain.
-When a baby is born prematurely, the retinal blood vessels can grow abnormally.
-Most ROP resolves without causing damage to the retina.
+Retinopathy of prematurity (ROP) is an eye problem that can cause blindness and is caused by abnormal growth of blood vessels in the retina in premature infants.
+The retina is a part of the eye that lines the inner wall of the back of the eye and receives light and turns it into visual messages that are sent to the brain.
+When a baby is born prematurely, the retinal blood vessels are not full grown and can grow abnormally.
+Most ROP goes away without causing damage to the retina.
 When ROP is severe, it can cause the retina to pull away or detach from the wall of the eye and possibly cause blindness.
-Babies 1250 grams or less and are born before 31 weeks gestation are at highest risk.
+Babies born at a weight of 1500 grams or less and born before 31 weeks gestation are at highest risk.

 HOW DOES ROP AFFECT MY BABY?

 Most babies with ROP see normally for their age.
-It is only when ROP progresses to the most severe stages that vision is threatened.
-Fortunately, most ROP resolves without vision loss.
-The trouble is, no one can predict which babies will do well and which will develop problems.
-Effective screening and timely treatment (when indicated – see below) are the most important factors in preventing ROP-associated vision loss.
+It is only when ROP gets worse to the most severe stages that vision is threatened.
+Fortunately, most ROP goes away without causing vision loss.
+The trouble is, no one can predict which babies will do well and which will develop eye problems.
+When ROP develops, your baby will not feel pain or look differently to you.
+Screening carefully and timely treatment (when needed – see below) are the most important ways to prevent vision loss from ROP.

 HOW MANY INFANTS HAVE ROP?

-There are approximately 3.9 million infants born in the U.S. each year.
-About 14,000 are affected by ROP and 90% of those affected have only mild disease.
-About 1,100- 1,500 develop disease severe enough to require medical treatment and 400-600 infants each year in the U.S. become legally blind from ROP.
+There are about 3.9 million infants born in the U.S. each year.
+About 14,000 get ROP and 90% of those with ROP have only mild disease.
+About 1,100- 1,500 develop ROP severe enough to need medical treatment and 400-600 infants each year in the U.S. become legally blind from ROP.

 HOW IS ROP DIAGNOSED?

-Ophthalmologists (Eye MD’s) who are skilled in the evaluation of infant eyes make the diagnosis of ROP.
-They examine the eyes after the pupils are dilated with drops.
-There is active research evaluating the effectiveness of digital photography for diagnosing ROP.
-Infants less than 1500 grams (3.3 lbs) and with a gestational age less than 31 weeks undergo eye examinations to monitor for ROP [See figure 1].
-Other infants who are deemed high risk by the neonatologist might also be screened.
+Ophthalmologists (Eye MD’s) who are skilled in the exam of infant eyes can make the diagnosis of ROP.
+They look at the eyes after the pupils (the dark spot in the center of the colored part of the eye) are dilated (made larger) with eye drops.
+Infants less than 1500 grams (3.3 lbs) and with a gestational age less than 31 weeks will get eye examinations to monitor for ROP [See figure 1].
+Other infants who are thought to be high risk by the neonatologist might also be screened with eye exams.

 Child getting diagnosed with Retinopathy of Prematurity

-Fig. 1: ROP is diagnosed by an ophthalmologist who examines the eye after the pupils are dilated with drops.
+Fig. 1: ROP is diagnosed by an ophthalmologist who looks at the eyes after the pupils are dilated with eye drops.

-ROP is described by its location in the eye (the zone), by the severity of the disease (the stage) and by the appearance of the retinal vessels (plus disease).
-The first stage of ROP is a demarcation line that separates normal from premature retina.
-Stage 2 is a ridge which has height and width.
-Stage 3 is the growth of fragile new abnormal blood vessels [See figures 2 and 3].
-As ROP progresses the blood vessels may engorge and become tortuous (plus disease).
+ROP is described by its location in the eye (the zone), by the severity of the disease/how bad it is (the stage) and by how the retinal vessels look (plus disease).
+The first stage of ROP is seen as a line on the retina that separates normal retina from premature retina.
+Stage 2 ROP is when a ridge which has height and thickness forms on the retina.
+Stage 3 is when there is growth of fragile new abnormal blood vessels on the retina [See figures 2 and 3].
+As ROP gets worse the blood vessels may get thick and wavy (this is called plus disease).

 Stage 2 of Retinopathy of Prematurity